-Under "Fast Track," also called "presidential trade promotion authority," the President is authorized (through the office of the USTR) to negotiate trade agreements.
+Under recently expired "Fast Track" trade authority, also called "presidential trade promotion authority," the President is authorized (through the office of the USTR) to negotiate trade agreements.
 These agreements are then submitted to Congress, which only has the authority to approve or reject the agreements - no changes can be made to the submitted trade agreement.
 Fast Track severely limits Congressional and public input in the negotiation process.
 In response to these concerns, several Industry Trade Advisory Committees (ITACs) have been established to make recommendations to the USTR and to help ensure trade negotiation objectives adequately reflect U.S. commercial and economic interests.